Last updated on 18 November 2020

 Change in bowel habits

 A change in bowel habits is a common warning sign of colorectal cancer.
-This may include changes to the frequency or consistence from your normal bowel movements.
+This may include changes to the frequency of your normal bowel movements, or the consistency (hard, soft) and caliber (narrow and pencil-thin) of the stool.

-Colorectal cancer can cause persistent abdominal pain or discomfort, including gas, bloating, and cramps.
+Colorectal cancer can cause persistent abdominal pain or discomfort, in the form of bloating and cramps, which may suggest impending blockage of the intestines.

 Unexplained weight loss